 Blanca Paloma

-Another essential temple for the palate.
-Coming to Triana and not passing through here is a gastronomic sin.
-At Blanca Paloma, the flavors of a lifetime are shared in a unique atmosphere.
+Another essential temple as far as the palate is concerned.
+To come to Triana and not pass by here is clearly a gastronomic sin.
+In Blanca Paloma the flavors of all life commune in an incomparable atmosphere.

-The reader should be aware, in any case, that they do not accept reservations and it is a fairly busy restaurant.
-Arrive early and avoid long lines.
+The reader should know, in any case, that reservations are not allowed and it is a very busy restaurant.
+It is necessary to arrive in good time and avoid long queues.

 📍 c/ San Jacinto, 49

-Las Golondrinas is an already more than reputable corner of Triana.
+Las Golondrinas is an already more than reputed corner of Triana.
 An authentic place that preserves its traditional atmosphere and prepares sensational tapas.
-A good example of this is their popular mushrooms with alioli, one of the most famous dishes in this place and also in the whole capital.
-How do they look? grilled and topped with a layer of Verde alioli.
+A good example of this are its popular mushrooms with aioli, one of the most famous dishes of this place and also of the whole capital.
+How do they look? grilled and topped with a layer of green aioli.

 Bar Juan Carlos

 Those who know how to appreciate a good cheese, beer pairing included, will find delicacies in this legendary space that is Bar Juan Carlos.
-Number 6 Febo Street is home to this gastronomic mecca where cheese is the protagonist.
-More than 100 varieties that you will be able to marinate with its wide catalog of beers.
+At number 6 Febo Street, this gastronomic mecca is home to a place where cheese is the protagonist.
+More than 100 varieties that you can marinate with its wide range of beers.

 📍 c/ Febo, 6

-In the main artery of Triana, Alboreá has a large terrace to enjoy the unmistakable vitality of San Jacinto while you taste a good fish fry.
-In addition, as in any good frying place, here you could not miss some shrimp omelettes that we strongly recommend.
+In the main artery of Triana, Alboreá has a large terrace to enjoy the unmistakable vitality of San Jacinto while tasting a good fried fish.
+In addition, as in any good frying, here could not miss some shrimp omelettes that we strongly recommend.

 📍 c/ San Jacinto, 28

 This beer cradle meets all the requirements for you to repeat.
-Although it is true that beer is not their main attraction, they will go perfectly with their delicious little birds .
+Although it is true that beer is not their main attraction, they will go perfectly with their delicious pajaritos .

-For future diners who are not familiar with this concept, these are fried quails whose secret we will not reveal.
-The terrace it is always lively and, like many of our proposals, retains its traditional aluminum bar.
+For future diners who are not familiar with this concept, they are fried quails whose secret we will not reveal.
+The terrace is always lively and, like many of our proposals, retains its traditional aluminum bar.

 Manu Jara